PauloHFS/paulohfs.github.io/docs/concurrent-programming/basic-synchronization-patterns.md

 ## Barrier

 Barrier is a generalization of the Rendezvous pattern.
 In this pattern, we can have `n` threads waiting for each other.
+So, when `n` threads arrive at the barrier, all threads are unblocked.

 Example: